What is NOT normal?

 Introduction

-Pneumonia is a leading cause of death in children around the world.
-The most common initial test for pneumonia is chest radiograph/x-ray (CXR) despite it having limited sensitivity and exposing children to radiation.
-Growing evidence shows that point-of-care ultrasound (PoCUS) can reliably detect lung consolidation with equal, if not better, sensitivity than CXR.
-Computed tomography (CT) provides the best test characteristics but is impractical and carries the cost of significant radiation.
+The most common initial test for the dyspneic patient is chest x-ray.
+Recently, growing evidence has shown that PoCUS can reliably detect interstitial edema or thickening with equal, if not better, sensitivity than CXR.
+While CT scanning provides the best test characteristics, it is impractical and comes with the cost of significant radiation.

 Why Ultrasound?